 How are your children playing with Step2 toys during the winter?

 *Disclaimer: The Step2 Company LLC does not promote or condone the use of our products in ways other than the original intent.
 This blog was solely written for the purpose to encourage creativity during the winter months.
-Please refer to the instruction sheets for all Step2 products for the appropriate age, weight, and height limitations.
+Refer to the instruction sheets for all Step2 products for the appropriate age, weight, and height limitations.
+Please do not use outdoor products when the temperate drops below 32°F (0°C).

 Playing outside during the winter can be just as fun as playing outside during any other season (except in some places, it may be a lot colder with snow!).
 Keep children active during the winter months with these awesome safety tips from Findababysitter.org: